django/asgiref/specs/www.rst

 * ``code`` (*int*) -- The WebSocket close code, as per the WebSocket spec.
 If no code was received in the frame from the client, the server should set this to ``1005`` (the default value in the WebSocket specification).

+Disconnected Client - ``send`` exception
+''''''''''''''''''''''''''''''''''''''''

+If ``send()`` is called on a closed connection the server should raise a server-specific subclass of ``IOError``.
+This is not guaranteed, however, especially on older ASGI server implementations (it was introduced in spec version 2.4).

+Applications may catch this exception and do cleanup work before re-raising it or returning with no exception.

+Servers must be prepared to catch this exception if they raised it and should not log it as an error in their server logs.

 Close - ``send`` event